 Once cooled, the wine will remain chilled for hours due to the multiple layers of insulated foil and foam within the sleeve.
 Kept in the freezer, it’ll always be ready when you need it, and at under $10, it’s affordable enough to have multiples – say, for a party?

-The aerator adds oxygen while the wine chiller stick maintains optimal temperature.
-At such a great price, many are buying these up as perfect stocking stuffers and gifts for our wine loving friends.
+The aerator adds oxygen while the wine chiller stick maintains an optimal temperature.
+At such a great price, many are buying these up as perfect stocking stuffers and gifts for our wine-loving friends.

 Susanne Robertson is a freelance writer living in Ashland, Oregon

 Benjamin is a gadgeteer and homebody who loves writing about the latest smart home technology.
 He is particularly interested in covering smart home products that automate (or make more efficient) mundane tasks that every home owner and apartment dweller face on a daily basis.